paulrsvg/learning-mongo/lesson1/README.md

-# Learning Mongo: Lesson 1: Using the Mongo console
+# Lesson 1: Using the Mongo console

 If you have MongoDB running, then you can type the following at the command line: